 1 Sitio(s) de ejecución

-Vladimir T., born in 1930, evokes : “My father used to go to the Kommandantur to obtain a pass to allow, during the day, a Jew to go out to work for us.
-We knew this man, before the war, as he was used to doing construction on our house.”
+Vladimir T., born in 1930: “My father used to go to the Kommandantur to obtain a pass for a Jewish man so he could come and work for us.
+We knew him before the war, he used to do construction on our house.”
 (Witness N°755, interviewed Lenin, on May, 18 2014)

-Lenin is a village situated 95 km east of Pinsk, in the middle of a large forest.
-In 1941, 2,000 Jews lived in Lenin including the refugees.
+Lenin is a village situated 95km east of Pinsk, in the middle of a large forest.
+In 1941, 2,000 Jews lived in Lenin, including refugees.
 There were 2 synagogues and a Jewish school in the village.
 The village was under German occupation from 1941 to 1944.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?